taha-naveed/predictive-analysis-of-e-commerce-user-ratings/README.md

-# Analysis of an E-commerce Dataset Part 2 - README
+# Analysis of an E-commerce Dataset - README

-**Student Name:** Taha Naveed Shibli
+**Name:** Taha Naveed Shibli
-**Student ID:** 47892641

 ## Introduction

-This README provides an overview of the second part of the "Analysis of an E-commerce Dataset."
-In this analysis, we focused on training linear regression models to predict user ratings based on various features within the dataset.
+This README provides an overview of the "Analysis of an E-commerce Dataset."
+In this analysis, I focused on training linear regression models to predict user ratings based on various features within the dataset.
 The primary objectives of this assignment were to explore the dataset, examine the impact of feature selection, and assess how different proportions of training and testing data affect model performance.

 ## Dataset Import

-The analysis begins with the import of the e-commerce dataset from the 'cleaned_ecommerce_dataset.csv' file.
+The analysis begins with the import of the e-commerce dataset from the 'ecommerce_dataset.csv' file.
 This step is essential for all subsequent tasks.

 ## Dataset Exploration